MONEI/docs/docs/graphql-api.md

 The API uses API keys to authenticate requests.
 You can view and manage your API key in the [MONEI Dashboard → Settings → API Access](https://dashboard.monei.com/settings/api).

-Your API key full access to all MONEI resources, so be sure to keep it secure!
+Your API key enables full access to all MONEI resources, so be sure to keep it secure!
 Do not share your secret API key in publicly accessible areas such as GitHub, client-side code, and so forth.

 Include your API Key as an `Authorization` header in all your GraphQL requests.